AaryAd26/90DaysOfDevOps/2026/day-31/day-31-dockerfile.md

 3. Write in your notes: When would you use CMD vs ENTRYPOINT?<br></br>

-   **CMD** :  In CMD we can over write a command if you pass a command at runtime, **ENTRYPOINT** : Always runs the specified command first.
+   **CMD** :  In CMD we can over write a command if you pass a command at runtime.

+   **ENTRYPOINT** : Always runs the specified command first.
 Appends any additional arguments passed at runtime.

 ---